 How Council Works

 The powers and responsibilities of local councils are derived from the NSW Local Government Act which is administered by the NSW Government.
+The Local Government Act requires that councils are responsive to the needs, interests and aspirations of individuals and groups within their communities.

 Democratically elected members make up Local Councils and are elected every four years, like all democratically elected governments in Australia,

-The role of councillors is to direct and control the affairs of Council, representing the interests of residents while providing leadership and guidance to the community.
+The role of elected Councillors is to direct and control the affairs of Council, representing the interests of residents while providing leadership and guidance to the community.
 The majority of decisions are made at Council meetings, which are held each month.
 It is the mayor’s role to preside at these meetings and act as the public face of Council.